The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 Affirm reporting to Experian (April 2025):

-- FICO introduced Score 10 and Score 10 T models that incorporate BNPL data
+- FICO launched Score 10 BNPL and Score 10 T BNPL, the first scores from a major provider to incorporate BNPL data

-- For the first time, your BNPL history directly affects your credit score
+- As lenders adopt them, your BNPL repayment history — good and bad — directly affects your score

 For Gen Z Specifically